 - Make lists & keep a notebook – Just for the move and keep it on you at all times, and whenever you think of something you can write it down.
 Include to-do lists, a calendar/timeline, things you’re likely to forget, questions about the new residence, floor plans.
 Even anecdotes or historical notes about possessions are also great to capture.
 Although the notebook may not be particularly orderly, at least you’ll know where to find the info during the busy time.

 - Request estimates from reputable moving and packing companies – Some fees may be negotiable especially if you plan ahead and schedule the move for off peak times.
+Packing services companies such as mMooving Matters can do all this for you!

 - Set a date – As soon as possible lock in a firm date for the move and inform those it effects most.